-At Wasatch Gentle Dental, our dentists use cephalometric X-rays to capture complete radiographic images of the side of your face.
+At Wasatch Gentle Dental, our dentist can use cephalometric X-rays to capture complete radiographic images of the side of your face.
 This enables us to view your teeth, jawbone, and soft tissue beyond what can be seen with the naked eye.
-For more information about cephalometric X-rays and to make your appointment with Dr. Andrew Smith and Dr. Jason Wareham, contact our practice at 801-262-6661.
+For more information about cephalometric X-rays and to make your appointment with Dr. Andrew Smith, contact our practice at 801-262-6661.

 Cephalometric X-rays are extraoral, which means that nothing is inserted into your mouth.
 Rather, the images are captured by a panoramic X-ray machine that has been adapted for the purpose with a special film holder mounted on a mechanical arm.
 This allows our dentist to view pictures of the entire oral structure, including the nasal and sinus passageways, and has the added advantage of exposing your body to even less radiation that regular digital X-rays.